yellowbean/absbox-doc/docs/source/modeling.rst

 if it is ``preclosing`` stage ( the deal has not been issued yet )

 ``cutoff``
-    All pool cashflow after `Closing Date` belongs to the SPV ``closing``
+    All pool cashflow after `Cutoff Date` belongs to the SPV ``closing``
-    after `Closing Date` belongs to the SPV ``firstPay``
+    fee/bonds starts from `Closing Date`
+``firstPay``
     First execution of payment waterfall
 ``stated``